Genusbiz/docs/terminology.md

 ## App model

-An app model is a formalized description of a software app's user interface, logic and data, expressed using the Genus App Platform.
+An app model is a formalized description of a software app's user interface, logic and data, expressed using Genus Apps.
 App model is short for application model, but the shorter term is generally preferred and considered the more modern term.
 The behavior and appearance of your Genus app is determined by the content of your app model, i.e. the model is the app.
 The app model is stored in the [Directory](#directory) and maintained by using [Genus Studio](#genus-studio).

 Note that our use of the term "model" does not imply that a model is some form of simplification.
 To us a model is distilled knowledge and a way of structuring a domain.